Clean Water Creates Life.

 Dirty and Deadly.

-Everyone's life revolves around having clean water.
-Many people are lucky to not have to think about finding water, but 663 million people must search every day, drinking from anywhere they can find water.
-The water they find is often shared with animals that make it dirty.
+Everyone's life revolves around water.
+Many people are lucky and do not have to find water because a sink or faucet is only a few feet away.
+The reality is 884 million people must search for water every day, drinking from anywhere they can.
+The water they find is often shared with animals and goes dry for 5 months of the year.
 Many children that drink contaminated water become ill because their immune systems are too weak to fight off waterborne illnesses.

 It is women and children's job to retrieve water.
-Some walk 1-5 miles to a water source and then walk back while carrying 5 gallons of water for their family.
-The long walks are dangerous.
-Many women and children are at risk of being attacked by animals and people.
-Many will leave at night to get water to lower their risk of being attacked.
+Some walk 1-5 miles to a water source and walk back carrying 5 gallons of water for their family sometimes making the same trip multiple times a day.
+The long walks can be dangerous.
+Many girls choose to walk in groups or at night to lower any chance of being harmed.

 What does Clean Water Look Like?

 With access to clean drinking water, water-related illnesses almost disappear.
-As a result, clinics do not spend time and resources fighting water-related diseases, children do not get sick as often which allows more time for other activities, and a healthier and cleaner community is created.
+As a result, clinics do not spend time and resources fighting water-related diseases, children are not sick allowing more time for other activities.
+A healthier and cleaner community can flourish.